rparent/django-lock-tokens/README.rst

 The application includes a javascript client to interact with the API.
 To enable it, simply add the following lines to your template, somewhere in the ``<body>`` section ::

   {% load lock_tokens_tags %}
-  {% lock_tokens_api_client "<rest_api_base_url>" %}
+  {% lock_tokens_api_client %}

-where ``rest_api_base_url`` is an optional parameter to specify the base path of the REST API as you defined it in your ``urls.py``.
-If you included the REST API urls as described in section 1, then you do not need to specify that parameter.
+Don't forget to include the REST API urls with the correct namespace as described in section 1, otherwise it won't work.

-Adding those lines in your template will make a variable named ``LockTokens`` available in the javascript scope, and emit a ``lock_tokens.clientready`` event when it is available.
+Adding those lines in your template will create a variable named ``LockTokens``, and emit a ``lock_tokens.clientready`` event when it is available in the javascript scope.
 This object has the following methods (parameters are self-describing):

 ``LockTokens.lock(app_label, model, object_id, callback)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^